kbiondi/Getting_Cleaning_Data/CodeBook.md

 Activity - A character value for physical the activities WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING

 The following list of variables are the data readings.
 X, Y, and Z stand for 3-axial signals in the X, Y and Z directions.
 Prefix "t" stands for time.
 Prefix "f" stands for frequency domain signals.
+"Acc" stands for accelerometer and "Gyro" stands for gyroscope.
 "Mean" is the mean value. "std" is the standard deviation.

 tBodyAcc.mean.X